PetersonDave/petersondave.github.io/_posts/2014-10-1-Sitecore-8-at-a-Glance.markdown

 * Database Agent (background processing to determine if a test has reached statistical relevancy)
 * Content Testing provider (used by ItemManager)

-The ItemManager's default item provider is now the content testing item provider, which is essentially a wrapper of the existing <em>Sitecore.Data.Managers.ItemProvider</em> overriding <em>GetItem()</em>.
+The ItemManager's default item provider is now the content testing item provider, which is essentially a wrapper of the existing `Sitecore.Data.Managers.ItemProvider` overriding `GetItem()`.
 It is here where other versions/variations of items used via Content Testing are obtained for rendering.

 For more information regarding ItemManager and providers, check out [this post](http://kamsar.net/index.php/2013/11/sitecore-data-architecture/) on overall Sitecore data architecture.